SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/workflow.md

 ***Workflow execution***

-To schedule the execution of a worflow, click the **Train** button.
+To schedule the execution of a workflow, click the **Train** button.

 ![Workflow training](/images/zementis/mlw-app-resource-workflow-train.png)